Dontari Poe

-Dontari Poe (born August 18, 1990) is a former American football nose tackle.
-He played college football at Memphis and was drafted by the Kansas City Chiefs 11th overall in the 2012 NFL Draft.
-Though primarily a defensive lineman, at 6 ft 3 in and 346 lbs, he is also known for being the largest player to either rush or pass for a touchdown while also having a 100% pass completion percentage, passing TD, and rushing TD.
+Dontari Poe (born August 18, 1990) is an American former professional football player who was a nose tackle for nine seasons in the National Football League (NFL).
+He played college football for the Memphis Tigers and was selected by the Kansas City Chiefs 11th overall in the 2012 NFL draft.
+Though primarily a defensive lineman, at 6 ft 3 in and 346 lbs, he is also known for being the largest player to either rush or pass for a touchdown while also having a 100% pass completion percentage, passing touchdown, and rushing touchdown.
+He also played for the Atlanta Falcons, Carolina Panthers and Dallas Cowboys.

-High school career
+Early life

 Poe entered Wooddale High School in Memphis, Tennessee, without any prior football experience.
 His coach, Cedric Miller, had spotted Poe practicing with the marching band in the summer before Poe's freshman year at Wooddale, and told him to report to football practice the next day.

 By his junior season, he was an all-state honorable mention defensive lineman and credited with 63 tackles and eight sacks.
 Besides his hometown school Memphis, he was recruited by Auburn, Colorado, and Mississippi.
 Ole Miss invited him to their annual Junior Day.
 Particularly keen on early playing time, Poe also liked Auburn, because "they have two defensive tackles Quentin Groves and Pat Sims that are leaving early, so there is a good chance I will play early if I go there."

 Also a talented shot putter, Poe earned the Class 3-A title at the state meet with a throw of 56 ft 3+1/4 in as a junior.
 In his senior year, he defended his title with a throw of 54 ft 1+1/4 in, and also won the discus throw in the state meet with a personal best throw of 156 ft 1 in.
 Poe claimed city, district and region track titles as a senior.

 Poe was regarded only as a two-star prospect by both Rivals.com and Scout.com.
 He was ranked No. 92 by Scout, in a crop of defensive tackles that was highlighted by Marcus Forston and DeAngelo Tyson, while Rivals did not have him listed among their top 75 defensive tackles, but as the No. 19 overall prospect out of Tennessee.